givasile/ROMC-SW/replication_script/README.md

 Comments:

-- The figures are stored in both `.png` and `.tex` version.
-For the latter to work, apart from the python package tikzplotlib, the latest `Tex` environment must be installed.
-If this is not the case, you may set `savefig=False` at line 20 of the `replication_script.py`.

-- The `replication_script.py` takes about 30 minutes to run.
+- The `replication_script.py` takes about 25 minutes to run.

 ***